xrdocs/telemetry/_tutorials/iosxr-srv6-telemetry.md

 ##### Better understanding of hardware resources mapping

-Determining the NP utilization for a service or the number of entries consumed during the setup of a L3VPN service can be difficult.
+Determining the Network Processor resources utilization for a service or the number of entries consumed during the setup of a L3VPN service can be difficult.
 Getting visibility at hardware level is critical to better handle scale constraints.

 # XR CLI command to YANG Model